 Are free VPNs safe for torrenting?

 Torrenting over VPNs adds a layer of privacy, but many free VPNs have data caps, slower speeds, and restrictions that aren’t ideal for peer-to-peer sharing.
 If you torrent regularly, a paid VPN with clear P2P policy and fast servers is safer and more practical.
+Planet vpn firefox extension: a comprehensive guide to installing, using, and optimizing Planet VPN on Firefox 2026

 How fast are free VPNs in the US?